International Admission > Resources > Global Gateway Program > Admitted Graduate GGP Students Next Steps

 For students interested living off-campus, DePaul offers resources to assist with looking for roommates or housing.
 Visit the DePaul University Off-Campus Housing Website for additional information.

 Global Gateway Program staff will pre-register you for your classes before you arrive.
 Your English proficiency will be re-tested when you arrive to be sure the classes you have been assigned are the right ones for you.
-Sample GGP Study Plans for the on-ground and on-campus GGP can be found here.
+Sample GGP Graduate Study Plans for the Jarvis College of Computing and Digital Media and Kellstadt Graduate School of Business are the same for on ground and virtual learning environments.

 While you are in the GGP you are a DePaul student.
 However, you are in a special status as a GGP student since you take both GGP classes and DePaul content classes.
 You can find all the DePaul academic rules and policies in the current year’s Catalog.
 You can find all of the GGP academic rules and policies in the GGP Student Handbook.